IbeVanmeenen/web-starters/small-web-starter/README.md

 Gulp will uglify (only when you execute the build-task) and combine all your javascript-files into one single file named **footer.min.js**.
 It will store this file in the `dist/js/` folder.

-If you have other javascript files that you want to see optimized, you should put them in the `app/js/other/` folder.
-These files will not be combined and will be optimized and stored in the `dist/js/` folder.

 ### Editor config
 There is also a **.editorconfig** file present to ensure code-consistency throughout your files.